-- Corporate demand accounts for more than 30% of renewable supply by 2035 (see next slide) - Corporate demand can be for either wind and solar or nuclear and geothermal, depending on the targets of a given company.
-However, since most corporate targets reflect decarbonization ambitions, companies can consider clean generation instead of renewables if there is a significant price difference
+- Corporate renewable energy procurement provides a significant amount of demand for renewable energy as companies look to meet their climate goals.
+Corporate demand accounts for more than 30% of renewable supply by 2035 (see next slide) - Corporate demand can be for either wind and solar or nuclear and geothermal, depending on the targets of a given company.
+However, since most corporate targets are based on decarbonization, companies can consider clean generation instead of renewables if there is a significant price difference